 Increased inflammation in the body can contribute to frustrating and disruptive symptoms such as joint pain, stomach discomfort, cognitive issues or cardiovascular disease, so it’s important to prioritize ways to reduce this.

-Following the Mediterranean diet during menopause may help to reduce the amount of inflammation present in the body.
+Following the Mediterranean diet for women over 50 may help to reduce the amount of inflammation present in the body.
 The healthy whole foods recommended by this diet (i.e. fruits and veggies, lean proteins, and foods with lower fat/salt content) work to deliver key vitamins, minerals and antioxidants that work to reduce inflammation in the body as well as support your immune system.2

 Eating Well to Manage Hot Flashes and Night Sweats